 Walking Laugavegur and Skólavorðustígur is a great way to capture the essence of Reykjavík, both are amazing shopping streets.
 Browse in shops, often the tiniest places sell the more unusual items, relax in a charming café then wander some more.
 You will come across local crafts, the iconic tall white Hallgrímskirkja church, its design is inspired by Svartifoss waterfall at Skaftafell.
 For a grandstand view over the city go to the top of the tower, it is well worth it!

 There are a few fabulous museums, covering everything from history and the building of the Icelandic nation at the National Museum to photography at the Reyjavík Museum of Photography, or Icelandic culture at the Culture House.
 If you love art, there are quite a few galleries including the National Gallery of Iceland, Reykjavík Art Museum and Kjarvalstaðir.

-Your comfortable hotel or guest house will be within easy reach of the attractions in the city.
+Your accommodation in Reykjavik Lights Hotel is within easy reach of the attractions in the city.
 All districts are served by a regular bus service to the city center.
 Local buses are operated by Strætó, timetables and information in English can be found here.

 Your first day is mostly focused on visiting the fabulous and very famous Golden Circle attractions.